-FYI: Run Lilly Run picks up after the events of the Dext of the Dead series of novels.
-While Run Lilly Run can stand on its own, it is strongly recommended that you familiarize yourself with that series, its lore, and its characters to get the most out of Run Lilly Run.
+FYI: Book Six picks up after the events of the Dext of the Dead series of novels.
+While Book Six can stand on its own, it is strongly recommended that you familiarize yourself with that series, its lore, and its characters to get the most out of this part of the story.
 For more info, clickity this here linkage!

 It has been ten years since the outbreak and the journey of Dext Baxter.
 The search for a proper cure died with the remnants of the Old World and modern technology as it was once known is scarce.
 Every corner of the earth was affected in one way or another and society has reverted to a much more primitive way of life.
 There are no vehicles, no gasoline, no diesel.
 Electricity is a luxury afforded to a select few and harsh winters cause mass casualties due to cold temperatures and starvation.

 The dead still walk, their numbers in the millions, with no explanation as to why they decay so slowly.
 While hundreds, possibly even thousands, of settlements have popped up and even more have fallen, what’s left of mankind still finds a way to survive.
 Some huddle together high above the ground finding shelter within sprawling cities among the canopy of the forests while others still cling to the urban styles in giant, walled off compounds.
 Competition for resources is fierce among them.
 Murder, rape, robbery, and revenge killings are commonplace, adding to the numbers of the walking plague.